autumn-info-442a/team-e/HW3.md

 ### Search Bar

-12. **TO DO** Users must be able to type into the search bar while the system updates search results as the user types.
+12. **COMPLETE** Users must be able to type into the search bar while the system updates search results as the user types.

 - Verification Steps: 1.
 User accesses the application 2.
 User navigates to the home page by clicking either Explore or Home 3.
 User clicks into the search bar 4.
 User enters letters into the search bar 5.
 Search results should update as the user types their search query.